Disney on a Dime – 17 Money Saving Secrets

 Disney’s Magic Your Way Park Hopper ticket allows guests entry into more than one theme park per day.
-This flexibility is great for guests who have a day or two at the park and want to see as much as possibly in a limited amount of time.
+This flexibility is great for guests who have a day or two at the park and want to see as much as possible in a limited amount of time.
 However, Park Hopper tickets are more expensive than regular park admission, and quite frankly, unnecessary for those who have a multi-day Disney World vacation planned.
 You will never run out of things to do on a full day at any of Disney’s theme parks, so the avoid extra expensive of Park Hopper unless you have very limited time at Disney, lots of cash to spend, or a very short attention span!

 17. Bring your Toddler! – Disney on a Dime

 Child discounts are a slight discount to adult prices, but they are still rather pricey.
 Park tickets must be purchased for any child over 3 years of age, so you can save a substantial amount of money if you bring your infant or toddler to Disney before they turn 4.
 You can also save money by either bringing your own stroller to the park or renting one off-Disney property, as the cost of renting a stroller at Disney World ($15) can add up over the duration of your Disney World vacation.

 We hope these Disney on a Dime – Money Saving Secrets have helped you formulate a plan to save money before your trip, and while you are at Disney World.
 For more Disney World tips and trips, secrets, and advice, please visit the other Magic Guides pages, and sign up for our FREE 46-page Disney ebook, The Ultimate Guide to Disney Vacation Planning!
-We also offer several Disney planning tools, such as our Disney Dining Plan Calculator, Disney Transportation Map, and Disney Travel Planners articles.
+We also offer several Disney planning tools, such as our Disney Dining Plan Calculator and our Disney Transportation Map articles.

 If you need help planning and booking your magical Walt Disney World vacation, contact our friends at The Vacationeer.
 Their services are always helpful and totally free of charge!